 Policy Statements

 As representatives of BC’s industrial, commercial, institutional, and residential construction sector, the BCCA works to ensure that BC is home to a world-class construction sector that demonstrates exceptional productivity and resilience.
 To set our course, we openly publish our stated policies on key issues.
 The policies are developed in consultation with representatives from BC’s Regional Construction Associations and with policies on similar issues at the national level, which are published by the Canadian Construction Association.
-These policies were last updated in April 2018 by the BCCA Standards & Practices Committee.
+These policies were last reviewed and updated in April 2024 by the BCCA Standards & Practices Committee.

 1) General Statements